Why You Need Business Communication Systems Disaster Recovery

 2. 43 Percent of Companies Have Had a Major Disaster

 Power loss, office loss, or even damaged power or phone lines can and do occur.
 There’s no reason to not protect your business against disaster.
-Almost half of all businesses suffer extreme loss of data and communications.
+Almost half of all businesses suffer extreme loss of data without business communication systems disaster recovery plans in place.
 Considering how much each client is worth to your company – how much is at stake on every call – how many calls are you willing to risk on a flip of the coin?

 3. Even a Minor Disaster Can Cost Major Amounts

 Total loss means losing every client until your phone system can be repaired, which could take days or weeks.
 This will ruin a business.
 But even minor problems like equipment malfunction, temporary electrical outages, or roads going out mean that you put a lot of stress on the rest of your business to try to make up for it.
 Having a fall-back plan isn’t just for hurricanes, fires and terrorism: It’s for anything else that may arise, even if it’s seemingly mundane.
 A good plan can and will keep you from losing your clients and your reputation.